 At present, Canadian citizens are permitted to enter and stay in Spain for up to 90 days in a 180 day period without a visa for purposes such as vacations, visiting family or business.
 Always be sure to check the Spanish embassy or consulate website before travelling to ensure that you know the current requirements that apply to your visit.

 Citizens of many countries require a travel document called a “Schengen visa” in order to visit Spain and some other countries in the European Union for any short stay of 90 days or less.
 If you are a Permanent Resident of Canada who is originally from one of the countries on this list, you will require a Schengen visa to travel to Spain.
-The European Union website has an official list of these countries.
+The European Union website has an official list of these countries, as well as the countries whose citizens are exempted from this requirement.
 If you need this visa to travel to Spain, you will need to check the Spanish embassy or consulate website in Canada to determine the current procedures for applying for this visa.
 The visa that is issued is usually valid in other European Union countries that also require a Schengen visa, so you can visit those countries as well without obtaining additional visas.